The world's most dangerous tourist attractions

 Skeleton Coast, Namibia

 The thick fogs, fierce winds and rough seas mean that ships stay away from the Skeleton Coast – for if they run aground, sailors may die of thirst before help reaches them.
-The Skeleton Coast is now a national park, but entrance to the northern section is strictly forbidden and it can only be seen via helicopter tour.
+The Skeleton Coast is now a national park, but entrance to the northern section is strictly forbidden and it can only be seen from the air.
 The southern part is open to four-wheel drive vehicles, but going with an experienced guide is highly recommended.

 These are the world's most extreme attractions